nokotamustang/ModernGL_and_OpenGL_3d_rendering/README.md

 _An open exploration of modern 3D rendering in ModernGL and OpenGL - Dr. Charles Mallah._

 `👀 Be an early user on my discord for discussions on OpenGL and game development.
-I'll also be in the ModernGL discord too. - Charlie` <https://discord.gg/Bkhpm8QQ>
+I'll also be in the ModernGL discord too.` <https://discord.gg/Bkhpm8QQ>

 The sections in this readme are divided into demo areas like this: